galantelab/fredy/README.md

 <!-- PRACTICAL -->
 ## Practical workflow
-In order to execute FREDDIE, we selected RNA-seq paired-end data of 2 samples related to the cell line K562 from the <a href="https://www.encodeproject.org/">ENCODE Project</a>.
+In order to execute FREDY, we selected RNA-seq paired-end data of 2 samples related to the cell line K562 from the <a href="https://www.encodeproject.org/">ENCODE Project</a>.

 First, you should download the data: